How Does Expungement Work? And Answers to Other Questions

 - You have not paid your fines

-In most cases, your lawyer can appear in court on your behalf and you do not have to attend the expunction hearing.
+Your lawyer can do this for you.
 However, the court may require the client to appear as well in some circumstances.

-From start to finish, the process for expungement will typically take a few months.
-To begin the process, you need to first file a petition in district court.
-Then, a hearing will be scheduled no sooner than 30 days after the petition is filed.
-In Tarrant County, a hearing date is often set about four to six weeks form the date the petition is filed.
+From start to finish, it takes a few months to get your record expunged.
+First, you need to first file a petition in district court.
+Then, a hearing will be scheduled at least 30 days after the district court receives the petition.

 How Long Does It Take for the Records to Be Removed?